Skip to main content

 Fresh Organic Gala Apples

-The natural sugar in Gala apples is sure to satisfy your sweet tooth, especially if you pair it with a sweet sunflower or nut butter.
+The natural sugar in Buy at Amazon is sure to satisfy your sweet tooth, especially if you pair it with a sweet sunflower or nut butter.
 Apples also contain a lot of natural sugar and carbohydrates, two nutrients that are great sources of energy.
 Additionally, they have a very high water content so this is also an easy way to stay hydrated.
 Unlike other fruits such as oranges, apples aren’t acidic, so they aren’t harmful to your gums and overall oral health.
 Apples also have fiber, Vitamins C and K, and Potassium, making this crunchy snack a treat for your tastebuds, gut, and immune system.

 Athena Whole Wheat Pita Chips